 Our liver cancer experts recently published a study that found that the Digestive Institute’s outcomes after liver surgery are significantly superior when compared to national benchmarks.
 For robotic left hepatectomy (liver resection), Digestive Institute’s overall complication rate was 7%, much lower than the reported national standard of 21%.
 For robotic right hepatectomy, Digestive Institute’s overall complication rate was 13%, also much lower than the national data of 28%.
 While most open liver resection operations require a hospital stay of 7 to 10 days, Digestive Institute’s length of hospital stay after robotic liver resection is only 2 to 5 days.
 This shorter recovery means that when patients need chemotherapy after their liver operations, it can be restarted a lot sooner – 4 weeks after surgery instead of 8 weeks.
 These are remarkable differences, and patients in the Tampa Bay area can access these unparalleled benefits by choosing AdventHealth Tampa’s Digestive Institute for their liver surgery.

-For patients with liver, bile duct or gallbladder cancers, Dr. Sucandy and Dr. Rosemurgy understand the importance of offering treatment as soon as possible.
-They strive to see patients with cancer within three to five business days for an initial consultation, and try to provide a surgical treatment within a week or two of that first appointment.
-The surgeons carefully explain to patients and their family members their treatment options.
-Fully committed to their patients’ care, the surgeons always seek to provide the very best possible outcomes for patients and their families.
+For patients with liver, bile duct or gallbladder cancers, Dr. Sucandy understands the importance of offering treatment as soon as possible.
+He strives to see patients with cancer within three to five business days for an initial consultation, and try to provide a surgical treatment within a week or two of that first appointment.
+The surgeon carefully explain to patients and their family members their treatment options.
+Fully committed to their patients’ care, the surgeon always seek to provide the very best possible outcomes for patients and their families.

 If you have been diagnosed with liver, gallbladder or bile duct cancer or another digestive cancer, learn more about minimally invasive treatment options.
 Call Call813-615-7557 to schedule an appointment with a Digestive Institute Advanced Liver and Bile Duct Surgeon.